FAQs

 • Waitlist - Once the Random Drawing entry period has closed, you may join our General Entry Waitlist for the chance to race if spots become available.

 • Charity Partner Race Entry – Register as a Charity Racer through our Charity Partner Program.
 This does not require you to enter the Random Drawing.
-The Charity Partner Program opens on November 3rd, 2025.
+The Charity Partner Program is CLOSED.

 • Age Group Division Qualification – Earn an automatic spot by placing first in your age group at the previous year’s Escape From Alcatraz Triathlon.

 • Open Relay Team - Participate as a Relay Team of 2 or 3 to divide and conquer the Escape course.
-Open Relay registration opens on November 3rd, 2025.
+Open Relay registration is CLOSED.

 • Collegiate Division - Undergraduate & Graduate School student triathletes may compete in teams of five, representing their college or university.
-Collegiate Division registration opens on November 3rd, 2025.
+Collegiate Division registration is CLOSED.

 RANDOM DRAWING